aleshaleksey/fansys23/combat.md

 - "**Communicate**": Most entities can communicate in parallel to doing other things.
 This involves using means of communication (eg Speech) that do not interfere (much!) with other activities.
 As a guide, a humanoid character can communicate about 1 word per second (6 per round).
 You cannot use modes of communication that interfere with other actions (eg communicate verbally when chanting an incantation for a spell, using sign-language while wielding a two-handed sword (usually!)).
 - "**Sprint**": Move up to 4x your movement speed in a straight line with no obstructions.
+  - This is considered "vigorous motion" for the sake of spellcasting.

 - "**Non-action**": Entities also carry out certain activities autonomously as part of their existence.
 These do not usually require actions (eg breathing).
 Concentrating is also a non-action.

 ---